Exploring the Limitations of Mamba in COPY and CoT Reasoning: Abstract

 \section{Abstract}

-Transformers have been the cornerstone of current Large Language Models (LLMs); however, its linear growth in overhead during inference with respect to sequence length poses challenges for modeling long sequences.
-In this context, Mamba has gradually attracted attention due to its constant-level size during inference and existing empirical results have shown that it can perform comparably to Transformers in sequence modeling while offering significant savings.
-However, one may ask that, can Mamba always enjoy the ``free lunch"?
-In this paper, we focus on analyzing the expressive ability of Mamba from a theoretical standpoint.
-First, inspired by the connection between Mamba and linear attention, we investigate potential shortcomings of the Mamba when performing the COPY operation.
-Our results indicate that Mamba with constant size may encounter bottlenecks when handling COPY, while it can achieve perfect performance when the size scales linearly with sequence length.
-Based on this observation, we analyze Mamba's ability to tackle DP problems when equipped with Chain of Thought (CoT).
-Our findings suggest that to solve arbitrary DP problems, the total cost of Mamba is comparable to standard and efficient Transformers.
+Transformers have become the backbone of modern Large Language Models (LLMs); however, their inference overhead grows linearly with the sequence length, posing challenges for modeling long sequences.
+In light of this, Mamba has attracted attention for maintaining a constant inference size, with empirical evidence demonstrating that it can match Transformer performance in sequence modeling while significantly reducing computational costs.
+However, an open question remains: \textit{can Mamba always bring savings while achieving performance comparable to Transformers?} In this paper, we focus on analyzing the expressive ability of Mamba to perform our defined COPY operation and Chain of Thought (CoT) reasoning.
+First, inspired by the connection between Mamba and linear attention, we show that constant-sized Mamba may struggle to perform COPY operations while Transformers can handle them more easily.
+However, when the size of Mamba grows linearly with the input sequence length, it can accurately perform COPY, but in this case, Mamba no longer provides overhead savings.
+Based on this observation, we further analyze Mamba's ability to tackle CoT tasks, which can be described by the Dynamic Programming (DP) problems.
+Our findings suggest that to solve arbitrary DP problems, the total cost of Mamba is still comparable to standard Transformers.
 However, similar to efficient Transformers, when facing DP problems with favorable properties such as locality, Mamba can provide savings in overhead.
-Our results contribute to a deeper understanding of Mamba.
+Our experiments on the copy and CoT tasks further demonstrate Mamba’s limitations compared to Transformers in learning these tasks.